bradduthie/blog/_posts/2017-07-03-generalised-management-strategy-evaluation.md

 ---------------------------

 The GMSE package can be installed from CRAN or GitHub.
-The easiest way to install is using CRAN using the `install.packages` function in R.
+The easiest way to install is through CRAN using the `install.packages` function in R (Note, R version 3.3.3 or higher is required for GMSE).

     install.packages("GMSE")